Subscribe to our email list on Substack to stay updated about open calls, and new issues of the magazine.

 Game Poems connects independent artists and game designers with scholar-makers, academic theorists, and that portion of the game-playing public interested in avant-garde and artistic short-form games.
 As such, we seek to appeal to a wide range of makers, readers, players, and scholars across a variety of domains.
 We distribute the games we publish via our website, within academic networks, at poetry conferences and art festivals, and on mainstream gamer-facing platforms such as Itch.io and Steam.

-Publications such as The New River, Taper, and The HTML Review serve as a crucial models of online literary magazines and journals that feature interactive works aimed at an academic audience—but Game Poems draws equal inspiration from the indie spirit evident in self-published videogame zines and newsletters such as Indiepocalypse, ChoiceBeat, and Knucklebone Magazine.
+Publications such as The New River, Taper, and The HTML Review serve as a crucial models of online literary magazines and journals that feature interactive works aimed at an academic audience—but Game Poems draws equal inspiration from the indie spirit evident in self-published zines and newsletters such as Indiepocalypse, ChoiceBeat, and Knucklebone Magazine.

 For information about our editorial process and selection criteria, please see our Submissions page.

-Jordan Magnuson is an experimental game designer and new media scholar, with deep roots in the independent gaming community.
-He founded The Independent Gaming Source (aka TIGSource) once upon a time, and is author of the book Game Poems: Videogame Design as Lyric Practice.
+Jordan Magnuson is a longtime creator of experimental and short-form videogames, and the founding editor of Game Poems.
+He also founded The Independent Gaming Source (aka TIGSource) once upon a time, and is author of the book Game Poems: Videogame Design as Lyric Practice.
+Since 2010, Jordan's serious games, art games, "notgames," and "game poems" have been featured by Wired, PC Gamer, Le Monde, and others, shown at festivals and exhibitions around the world, and nominated for a variety of awards including the New Media Writing Prize, the Extra Credits Innovation Awards, and the IndieCade Grand Jury Award.
 Jordan is currently Senior Lecturer in Games and Media Art at the University of Southampton, and 2024-25 Fulbright Scholar in Digital Culture at the University of Bergen.
-You can learn more about Jordan and his work at JordanMagnuson.com.
+You can find Jordan at jordanmagnuson.com.